-Miss Anna Marguerite Halloran, daughter of Mr. and Mrs Thomas Halloran, 15 Greenway South, was married to Harold Edwin Brown, of Freeport, L. I., on the evening of Oct.
+Miss Anna Marguerite Halloran, daughter of Mr. and Mrs. Thomas Halloran, 15 Greenway South, was married to Harold Edwin Brown, of Freeport, L. I., on the evening of Oct.
 25, at the home of her parents.
 The ceremony was performed by the Rev. C. E. Silcox, of the Church-in-the-Gardens.
-The autumnal color scheme made a beautiful decoration for the ticing attorney in Brooklyn.
+The autumnal color scheme made a beautiful decoration for the

 After a month to be spent in California, Mr. and Mrs. Brown will reside in Kew Gardens Terrace.
-Mr. Brown is a prac-
+Mr. Brown is a practicing attorney in Brooklyn.